Jack made a face as he picked Patel up by the ankles.

 “But the board meeting…”

-“They can’t remove me from the company altogether, I still have majority shares.”
+“They can’t remove me from the company.
+They need me, and try as he might, Patel can’t force me to sell my shares.”
 Still, she could tell that this bothered him.

-“The company you founded has lost all faith in you,” she murmured.
+“The business you founded has lost all faith in you,” she murmured.
 “That’s not going to be easy to recover from, no matter what role you take going forward.”

 A sad, bitter look creased the corners of his eyes and he inhaled sharply.
 “At least I have a ‘going forward’,” he said quietly.
 “For a while there, I wasn’t sure if I even had that much.”